 Revisiting the Challenges in Aligning RE and V&V: Experiences from the Public Sector, Larsson, and Borg.
 To Appear in the Proc. of the 1st International Workshop on Requirements and Testing, Karlskrona, Sweden.

 Embrace Your Issues: Compassing the Software Engineering Landscape Using Bug Reports, To Appear at the Doctoral Symposium at the 29th International Conference on Automated Software Engineering, Västerås, Sweden.

 - Journal paper on automated assignment of issue reports.

-    - Running a pilot evaluation of a tool (as a longitudinal study in an industrial context) supporting impact analyses using a combination of IR-based trace recovery techniques and network analysis.
+- Running an evaluation of a tool (as a longitudinal study in an industrial context) supporting impact analyses using a combination of IR-based trace recovery techniques and network analysis.
 Recall@5 ~= 33%, recall@10 ~= 40%, and positive qualitative feedback.